 Accommodations are not provided retroactively.
 Students are encouraged to register with Student Accessibility Services as soon as they begin their program.
-The University of South through Student College of Medicine encourages students to access all resources available Accessibility Services for consistent support and access to their programs. can be found online at Student Accessibility Services .
-RSITY REGULATIONS AND POLICIES http://regulation nspolicies.usf.edu/policies-and-procedures/pdfs/guideline-11-008.pdf
+The University of South Florida Morsani College of Medicine encourages students to access all resources available through Student Accessibility Services for consistent support and access to their programs.
+More information can be found online at Student Accessibility Services.

+LINK TO UNIVERSITY REGULATIONS AND POLICIES

+http://regulationspolicies.usf.edu/policies-and-procedures/pdfs/guideline-11-008.pdf